Difference Between Hygiene and Sanitation

 What is Sanitation?

-Sanitation, according to WHO, means the safe disposal of human faces and urine and the adequate provision of facilities and services.
-Health organisations and government bodies pay attention to the development of infrastructure facilities.
+According to WHO, sanitation means the safe disposal of human faces and urine and the adequate provision of facilities and services.
+Health organizations and government bodies pay attention to the development of infrastructure facilities.

-They aim at improving sanitation all over the world.
-However, sanitation would be effective if they are started from the household level.
+They aim to improve sanitation all over the world.
+However, sanitation would be effective if they were started at the household level.

 Good sanitation is important as it provides a lifetime solution for dangerous contamination and communicable diseases.

-Disposal of the wastes is more important.
-Humans generally release faeces and urine into river streams making the water bodies polluted.
+Disposal of the waste is more important.
+Humans release feces and urine into river streams, polluting water bodies.

 There, the management to improve sanitation practices can be implemented effortlessly too.
 Areas with high-density people should be handled carefully.